auth0/docs/articles/quickstart/spa/angular2/05-token-renewal.md

 ## Add Token Renewal

-Add a method to the `AuthService` service to call the `renewAuth` method from auth0.js.
+To the `AuthService` service, add a method which calls the `renewAuth` method from auth0.js.
 If the renewal is successful, use the existing `setSession` method to set new tokens in local storage.

 The method loads the silent callback page added earlier in an invisible iframe, makes a call to Auth0, and gives back the result.